tanchunwei/microfrontend/web/readme.md

-In the project directory, you can run:
+In the root directory, you can run:
 ```
 gradle
 gradle web::bootRun